fastforwardlabs/mdffreport12/src/02-background.md

 just normal samples.
 But what is the catch?
 Do they really work?
 What could possibly go wrong?

-#### Contaminated normal examples

-In large scale applications that have huge volumes of data, it is quite possible that the large unlabeled data is considered as the normal class wherein a small percentage of examples may actually be anomalous or simply be poor training examples.
+- **Contaminated normal examples**: In large scale applications that have huge volumes of data, it is quite possible that the large unlabeled data is considered as the normal class wherein a small percentage of examples may actually be anomalous or simply be poor training examples.
 And while some models (like one-class SVM or isolation forest) can account for this, there are others that may not be robust to detecting anomalies.

-#### Computational complexity

-Anomaly detection scenarios can sometimes have low-latency requirements i.e the ability to  speedily retrain existing models as new data becomes available and perform inference.
+- **Computational complexity**: Anomaly detection scenarios can sometimes have low-latency requirements i.e the ability to  speedily retrain existing models as new data becomes available and perform inference.
 This can be computationally expensive at scale, even for linear models on univariate data.
 Deep learning models, also incur